suinleelab/AIControl.jl/README.md

 ```
 julia aicontrolScript.jl example.sorted.bam --ctrlfolder=. --name=test
 ```
+The resulting `.narrowPeak` file will be written to a `./example` folder.
 Do `julia aicontrolScript.jl --help` or `-h` for help.

 We support the following flags.